Just Ella: Palace of Mirrors

 Palace of Mirrors, also authored by Margaret Peterson Haddix, was published in 2008 by Simon & Schuster is the second book of The Palace Chronicles.

 The plot revolves around Cecelia, a girl who believes she is the true princess of Suala, and her quest to claim the throne.
-However, Cecelia discovers that the pretender princess Desmia is only one of many - Cecelia, Desmia, and eleven other girls were raised individually by royal knights who all believed they were protecting the "true princess" in secret.
+However, Cecelia discovers that the pretender princess Desmia is only one of many – Cecelia, Desmia, and eleven other girls were raised individually by royal knights who all believed they were protecting the "true princess" in secret.
 In truth, after the king died, the queen had adopted thirteen orphaned girls after her own daughter was a stillborn.
 The girls were separated shortly before the queen's death, entrusted to the royal knights.
 Desmia's guardian learned the truth early on and placed Desmia on the throne while holding power for himself; he turned on his former comrades when Cecelia and the other girls attempted to claim the throne.
 Once the conspiracy is exposed, the thirteen girls rule Suala together, each focusing on her specialty.
 Ella makes a brief appearance in the book as she accompanies Jed to peace talks between Suala and Fridesia.

 Palace of Lies

 Palace of Lies is the third book in The Palace Chronicles published in 2015 by Simon & Schuster.
+In the third book, Desmia discovers the reality of royalty is far from a fairy tale.